-In 1896 a Sefton Village woman slashed her two young children to death but was spared the gallows due to her mental state.
+In 1896, a woman slashed her two young children to death but was spared the gallows due to her mental state.

-Ida Baxter was 24 years old and lived in Sefton with her husband William, a former hay and straw dealer whose business failed, causing him to take up employment as a miller and move his family to cheaper accommodation in Gorsey Lane.
+William was a former hay and straw dealer whose business failed, causing him to take up employment as a miller for James and Walter Birch, the proprietors of Sefton Mill.
+He moved his family from Sefton Village to cheaper accommodation in a cottage in Gorsey Lane, Ford.

 At the assizes court the following month, medical witnesses gave evidence to the effect that Baxter was not aware of her actions at the time of the killings.
-She was found guilty but insane and detained at Her Majesty's Pleasure.
+She was found guilty but insane and detained at Her Majesty's pleasure in Broadmoor.

 No comments: